 Can an Estate Sue for Wrongful Death?

 There is little more shocking than the loss of a loved one.
 When that loss comes suddenly and unexpectedly, it can become even more difficult to process.
 If that loss was caused by someone else’s negligence, the negligent party can and should be held responsible for their actions.
 Wrongful death claims can be complex and the rules vary widely by state, including with regard to who may file a wrongful death claim and what types of damages the lawsuit may seek.
-Continue reading to learn about wrongful death claims, and call a dedicated Portland and Vancouver personal injury and wrongful death lawyer if you have lost a loved one due to another’s negligence in Oregon or Washington State.
+Continue reading to learn about wrongful death claims, and call a dedicated Portland and Vancouver personal injury and wrongful death lawyer if you have lost a loved one due to another’s negligence in Washington State.

 What is a Wrongful Death Claim?